W-KNOTTS/CST-452-Portfolio/README.md

 Build the project, install any required libraries.

-Or Just download the precompiled program from the release page
+Or Just download the precompiled program from the release page, link at the top of this page.

-Play and rip your music!
+Rip and Play your music!

 ____________________________________